Tracardi/tracardi-api/docs/flow/actions/join_output_payloads.md

 Notice that some parts of this object reference data with dot notation.
 The data will be replaced be the referenced data.

-Let'ss assume that the merged payloads look like this:
+Let's assume that the merged payloads look like this:

 ```json
 {